Unidata/awips2/docs/edex/data-purge.md

         </defaultRule>
     </purgeRuleSet>

-Time-based purging uses the *reference time* of the data, and dtermination of the reference time is decoder based.
+Time-based purging uses the *reference time* of the data, and determination of the reference time is decoder-based.

 ## 30-day NEXRAD3 Example